Xenonsmurf/FFxi-Navmesh-Builder/README.md

 ##### when I select a zone from the list to build a collision obj file for nothing happens or I get an error?.

-* you may need to edit zonelist.xml and change the path to where you have final fantasy xi installed.
+* open an issue and check what info is in log.bin.

 ##### How do i deal with doors? the navmesh wont go past them?.

+* If this happens,you can...
+1. lower the agent radius
-* If this happens, you can open the obj file in blender and delete the door, or you can open the obj and navmesh in recastdemo and add an offmesh links.
+2. you can open the obj file in blender and delete the door,
+3. you can open the obj and navmesh in recastdemo and add an offmesh links.

 #### FFXINAV DLL
 * CanSeeDestination.